 Once a payor of support or a recipient of support registers with MEP, MEP can then collect both child support payments and spousal/partner support payments.

 You can register a Court Order that directs the payment of support or you can sign an MEP agreement which records an agreement to pay support.
 MEP does not have the ability to change the terms of a Court Order or enforce a new payment arrangement without a new Court Order or a new MEP agreement being registered with MEP.
 Here is a link to MEP’s website.
 You can also unregister with MEP but there is a fee to do so.

 The Maintenance Enforcement Act gives MEP “super powers” when collecting on support payments by allowing MEP to garnish, suspend or cancel drivers’ licenses, cancel passports and even sell a payor’s property for non-payment of support.
 These are “super powers” because MEP can enforce without the need for a further Court Order.
 Unlike mere mortals or mere lawyers like me who need a further Court Order or Writ of Enforcement to collect on outstanding debt judgments.
 Your child support or spousal/partner support Court Order are debt judgments.
 It is very important that payors make appropriate payment arrangements with MEP to prevent enforcement measures.

-See MEP can help make support arrangements easier.
-Should you have any questions, we are just a consultation away via email to email@example.com or via telephone call to (780) 761-1070…please note there is a fee for this consultation.
+As you can see, MEP can help make support arrangements easier.
+Should you have any questions, we are just a quick consultation away via telephone call to (780) 761-1070 or an online consultation request.
+Please note there is a fee for the initial consultation.
 We can help you obtain child support, spousal/partner support or change a Court Order dealing with the payment of support.

 Author: Ms. Ning Ramos, Barrister and Solicitor